Flowers Safe for Dogs: The Complete UK Guide

 Moderate risk

 Contain paeonol.
 Cause vomiting and diarrhoea if ingested.
 Mildly toxic but should not be in a home with a dog that chews on anything within reach.
-In season May–June.
+In season May to June.

 Amaryllis